Nofear18/ID_VL_Pruning/readme.md

         ```

 * **Evaluation**
-    1. Place the pruned model in the `output` folder and update the `--pretrained` in the scripts.
+    1. Place the pruned model in the `output` folder and update the `--pruned` in the scripts.
     2. To evaluate the pruned model, run:
         ```bash
         python -m torch.distributed.run --nproc_per_node=2 --master_port=29505 train_caption.py --pruner_name PLATON --pruned output/pruned_model_path --evaluate